-Previously, this scheme only applied to projects completed before the end of May 2019.
-This scheme has now been made permanent.
+Previously, this scheme only applied to projects completed before the end of May 2019 but it’s now been made permanent.

 What is permitted development?

-Permitted development is a type of pre-approved permission to build, which allows you to bypass the main planning process, providing your proposed design falls within the government's guidelines.
+Permitted development is a type of pre-approved permission to build.
+This allows you to bypass the main planning process, providing your proposed design falls within the government’s guidelines.

-You should still apply to your council for a lawful development certificate to prove your development is within the conditions provided, but if your plans fall within the scheme, it can save time and potential complications over putting in a full planning application.
+You should still apply to your council for a lawful development certificate.
+This will prove your development is within the conditions provided.
+If your plans fall within the scheme, it could save time and potential complications when applying for full planning application.

 Does my single storey rear extension qualify?

-To take advantage of this extra allowance under permitted development, you’ll need to ensure your plans extend no more than 8 metres (for a detached property) or 6 metres (for all other properties) from the rear elevation of the original house, as it stood on 1 July 1948.
+You’ll need to ensure your plans extend no more than 8 metres (for a detached property).
+Then it’s 6 metres (for all other properties).
+These measurements are from the rear elevation of the original house, as it stood on 1 July 1948.

-Even if you haven’t built a rear extension yourself, your permitted development rights may have already been used up if a previous owner added to the property.
+Even if you haven’t built an extension yourself, your development rights may already be used if a previous owner extended.

 The development must also comply with other conditions that apply to all rear extensions allowed under permitted development.

-No more than half the area of land around the original house (as it stood on 1 July 1948) should be covered by buildings.
+- No more than half the area of land around the original house (as it stood on 1 July 1948) can be covered by buildings.

 What is the Neighbour Consultation Scheme?

 The Neighbour Consultation Scheme is the approval process for extensions built under the Larger Home Extension Scheme.
-Once you provide the detailed plans for your project to the council they will notify any adjoining owners or occupiers to your development (i.e. your neighbours), and invite them to raise any objections within a 21 day period.
+Once the plans are with the council, your neighbours will be invited to raise any objections within 21 days.

-If no objections are received, and the development complies with all of the relevant criteria under permitted development rights and the Larger Home Extension Scheme, you’ll be notified by the council within a 42 day period and may start building, potentially under certain additional conditions.
+If the development complies with all of the relevant criteria under permitted development rights, and the Larger Home Extension Scheme, you will be notified by the council within 42 days.
+You may then start building, potentially under certain additional conditions.

 If your application is refused, you can appeal, and we’ll advise you on the best next steps.

-You will need Building Regulation Approval for the extension and you will need to submit detailed plans to get this approval.
+Building Regulation Approval will be required for the extension and detailed plans will be submitted to get this approval.